android10/linux.github.io/_docs/how-to/change-your-hostname.md

 ---
-title:  How to change your hostname
+title:  How to change your hostname.
 description: In this post, we are going to see how to change your hostname in linux.
 tags:
  - how-to